How To Install Linux, Apache, MariaDB, PHP (LAMP Stack) on Linux Mint 19 / Linux Mint 18

 The page will look like below:

-Next is to install phpMyAdmin, this graphical utility will help you to manage databases very easily.
+Next is to install phpMyAdmin, a graphical web interface to manage databases very easily.

-Next it will prompt you to enter the password for MySQL root user, please enter the MySQL root password that created earlier.
+It will prompt you to type the password for MySQL application password for phpMyAdmin.

 Confirm your password in the next screen.

-If would like to manage the MySQL through phpMyAdmin, Open the Mozilla Firefox and Type the following web address.
+If would like to manage the MySQL through phpMyAdmin, then open the Mozilla Firefox and type the following web address.

-You will get MySQL login page, Please type the username and password set by you during MySQL installation.
+You will get a MySQL login page.
+Type the username and password.

-After the Login you will get the Main Page of the phpMyAdmin.
-Here you can manage the database very easily.
+After the Login, you will get the Main Page of the phpMyAdmin.
+Here you can manage your databases very easily.